 In addition, Ms. Sneed reads children’s books.
 She sticks to novels for her grade level and picture books that help teach specific skills or topics.
 Right now, for example, she’s trying to build a series of informational text activities related to snow.
 Therefore, she’s currently exploring Snowflake Bentley, Snowflakes in Photography, Curious About Snow, and The Story of Snow.

-Professional Development by Attending
+PD by Attending

-“Nothing is more exciting than traveling to a large city, immersing yourself in new ideas, and meeting other lively professionals,” says Ms. Sneed “Conferences and meetings revitalize the teacher’s weary soul.”
+“Nothing is more exciting than traveling to a large city, immersing yourself in new ideas, and meeting other lively professionals,” says Ms. Sneed.
+“Conferences and meetings revitalize the teacher’s weary soul.”

 In the past five years, she’s attended three national conferences.
 At the ISTE (International Society for Technology in Education) conference, she learned about recent trends in educational technology.
 Because she teaches a class with a cluster of high ability students, Ms. Sneed went to the NAGC (National Association for Gifted Children) conference.
 It helped her learn how to reach and teach her high learners.
 Finally, to keep more up-to-date on current educational trends and issues, she attended the ASCD conference.